ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 image or home page, for verification or privacy-preserving purposes before displaying them to the resource owner as part of a consent screen.
-Furthermore, extensions to GNAP that allow or require URI fetch could also be similarly susceptible, such as a system for having the AS fetch a client instance's ke during normal operation of the protocol.
-If an attacker is able to control the value of one of these URIs within the protocol, the attacker could cause the target system to execute a request on a URI that is within reach of the target system but normally unavailable to the attacker.
-For example, an attacker sending a URL of `http://localhost/admin` to cause the server to access an internal function on itself, or `https://192.168.0.14/` to call a service behind a firewall.
+Furthermore, extensions to GNAP that allow or require URI fetch could also be similarly susceptible, such as a system for having the AS fetch a client instance's keys from a presented URI instead of the client instance presenting the key by value.
-Even if the attacker does not gain access to the results of the call, the side effects of such requests coming from a trusted host can be problematic to the security and sanctity of such otherwise unexposed endpoints.

-In GNAP, the most vulnerable place in the core protocol is the [push-based post-interaction finish method](#interaction-pushback), as the client instance is less trusted than the AS and can use this method to make the AS calys from a presented URI instead of the client instance presenting the key by value.
 Such extensions are outside the scope of this specification, but any system deploying such an extension would need to be aware of this issue.